Jena95/BankingAnalytics/README.md

 # GCP Pub/Sub → BigQuery Streaming (POC)

-This project is a Proof of Concept (POC) for streaming data directly from Google Cloud Pub/Sub to BigQuery using Terraform.
+This project is about streaming data directly from Google Cloud Pub/Sub to BigQuery for data analysis using Terraform.

 It sets up: